9takoyakii/tinytest-c/README.txt

     Macro to define and run a skipped test function.
 The test will be registered as skipped and will not be executed.

 ** IT_FAIL(desc, func):
-    Macro to define and run a test function where failure is considered success.
+    Macro to define and run a test function where fail is considered pass and pass is considered fail.

 ** int ttest_conclude(void):
     Finalizes the test run, prints a summary of all results, and returns an exit code.
 Returns 1 if any test failed, 0 if all passed.